 The designated project drop-off points are Holbrook, Culcairn, Mullengandra and Burrumbuttock landfill sites.
 Look for the marked drop-off bins.

-3. Do I have to use plastic liners as supplied by Holbrook Landcare Network?
+3. Do I have to use plastic liners that are purchased from Council?

 Yes.
 Only these liners will be accepted.
-Currently we can only get the RED twine liners - these can be used for silage wrap, but different plastic types must be separated - its one product for one bag, twine & silage wrap cannot be mixed together in the same plastic liner bag.
+It is one product for one bag, twine and silage wrap cannot be mixed together in the same plastic liner bag.

 4. Why can’t I mix farm plastics together for recycling?